-Today, October 7th, marks the day my friend Stacey was born, 52 years ago.
+Today, October 7th, marks the day my friend Stacey was born 52 years ago.
 It is also one year and 25 days that she passed away when her transplanted lungs finally could not longer sustain her.
-Lots of people—including family, friends, the SheClimber community, and many folks she had inspired over the years—miss her dearly.
+Lots of people—including family, friends, the SheClimbs community, and many folks she had inspired over the years—miss her dearly.
 I know I do.

 I first met her in 1999, when my friend Loren brought me to a climbing gym called Twisters in Mountain View, California.
 This was at a time that Google had only just become incorporated by Stanford Ph.D. students Larry Page and Sergei Brin, but five whole years before the massive their Silicon Valley headquarters was built.

-Twisters could not be more of a polar opposite than the Googleplex, despite being not much more than a frisbee throw away.
+Twisters could not be more of a polar opposite than the Googleplex despite being not much more than a frisbee throw away.
 It was about the size of a typical garage, by which I mean closer to the dimensions of the original HP Garage and not your modern day McMansion’s.
 The height of its tallest climbs were 15, maybe 20 feet off the ground.
-There was a small bouldering room upstairs, if memory serves me okay, but almost everyone hung out in the climbing area.
+There was a small bouldering room upstairs, but almost everyone hung out in the climbing area.
 Rock climbing was still very much a fringe sport.

 Stacey was the manager of that gym, and she gave a lot of encouragement to Loren and me whenever she was not instructing a bunch of kids on how to climb.
 Loren and I continued to climb for a couple years at Twisters, gradually improving to the point where we could do 5.9s and maybe an occasional 5.10.
 We could not even fathom doing a 5.11, and yet Stacey—who had at least a foot less reach due to being 4’10” (147 cm) tall—was seemingly able to do them with ease.

-Turned out that despite her diminutive frame, she was an athletic beast.
-She played soccer and did gymnastics in her youth.
-She also became something of a minor local climbing celebrity, having started the Bay Area chapter of SheClimbs, an organization that promoted climbing among women.
+Despite her diminutive frame, she was an athletic beast.
+During her youth, she played soccer and did gymnastics.
+She also became a local climbing celebrity, having started the Bay Area chapter of SheClimbs, an organization that promoted climbing among women.

 Moreover, she was someone who relished a challenge.
 For example, despite not doing all that much cardio training, she registered for the 1999 Tour du Jour bicycle ride, a fundraiser for multiple sclerosis.
 She rode the 100-kilometer course, but because she pedaled to the start in Redwood City from her home in Mountain View, and then back home after the event, she cycled 100 miles like the rest of us.
 But on a mountain bike… with a gallon of water… a U-lock… and a backpack.